 That evening, Saturday 10 June, the relic will then visit be received by Bishop John McAreavey, Bishop of Dromore, at Ss Patrick and Colman’s Cathedral, Newry.
 The relic will remain in the Cathedral from 10 – 12 June, before continuing on the tour.

 The relic will arrive at Saint Patrick’s Church, Donegal Street, Belfast, in the Diocese of Down and Connor, at 7.15pm on Monday 12 June and remain there for veneration and Mass at 7.30pm.
 On Tuesday 12 June the relic will transfer to Corpus Christi parish church in Springhill Grove for Mass at 7.00pm, before returning to Saint Patrick’s Church for 12noon on Saturday 13 June.
 The relic will leave Belfast on the Saturday at 4.00pm.

 On Friday 16 June, the relic will arrive at St Eugene’s Cathedral, Derry, with Masses at 8.00am, 10.00am and 7.30pm.
 The following day, the relic will visit St Malachy’s Church, Coleraine, Derry, with Mass on Saturday 17 June at 6.00pm and on Sunday 18 June at 9.00am and 11.00am.

 Some of the dates of relic visits are as follows:

-- The relic is expected to visit the Archdiocese of Tuam from Saturday 24 June until Monday 26 June;
+- The relic will visit the Archdiocese of Tuam from Saturday 24 June until Monday 26 June;

 - From Friday 30 June until Sunday 2 July the relic will visit Knock Shrine;